matiaspakua/tech.notes.io/README.md

  * Exhalation, by Ted Chiang
  * The Lord Of the Rings (all three)
  * Millenium Saga (Stieg Larson)
+ * The Little Prince, by Antoine de Saint-Exupéry

 ----
 # Pending notes (to be digitalized)